 In September 2013, H.R.
 Owen was the subject of a successful takeover by Philippine investment group Berjaya Group who become the majority shareholders.

 Under the leadership of CEO Ken Choo, H.R.
 Owen continues its focus on customer service in the field of luxury and supercar retail, whilst extending the customer offering on new business areas including H.R.
-Owen Classic Cars, H.R.
-Owen Insurance Services and Chauffeur Drive.
+Owen Insurance Services.
 In 2014 revenue was up to £400 million.